|PUB20/934||First||Nov 2020||Plant Biosecurity and Product Integrity|

-Introduction of exotic Liriomyza flies to Australia is most likely to occur with the transport of plant host material containing eggs or larvae.
+Spread of Liriomyza flies in Australia is most likely to occur with the transport of plant host material containing eggs or larvae.

 The adults are capable of flight but are not very active fliers.
 They tend to fly within a crop but rarely between crops.
 Localised spread of the pest is most likely to occur through wind dispersal or on contaminated plant material or equipment.

 Serpentine leafminer is a significant pest of a number of vegetable crops including beans, cabbage, capsicum, celery, chilli, cucumber, eggplant, lettuce, onions, peas, potatoes and tomatoes.
-Ornamental plants including cut flowers are also hosts.
+Ornamental plants including cut flowers are also hosts as are some weed species.
 See the full host list

 Globally, SLM is found in Africa, Asia, Europe, North and South America.

 Production nurseries and growers should check their crops regularly for signs of plant pests and disease.